gushogg-blake/rollup-plugin-spincheck/readme.md

 }
 ```

-This will generate an array of 3 `{first, last, current}` objects before breaking.
+This will generate an array of three `{first, last, current}` objects before breaking.

 Since the annotations are just strings, your code is still valid and logically equivalent (since strings are truthy) if spincheck isn't applied for some reason.